cassiomolin/cassiomolin.github.io/_posts/2019-08-19-combining-jackson-streaming-api-with-objectmapper-for-parsing-json.md

 ```java
 ObjectMapper mapper = new ObjectMapper();
 mapper.registerModule(new JavaTimeModule());
 List<Contact> contacts = mapper.readValue(json, new TypeReference<List<Contact>>() {});
 ```

-However, in situations where we may have a couple of millions of elements in the array, we may not be able to hold all data in memory so we need to fallback to the Jackson Streaming API.
+However, in situations where we may have a couple of millions of elements in the array, we may not be able to hold all data in memory.
+So we need to fallback to the Jackson Streaming API.

 The Jackson Streaming API was inspired in [StAX][stax], an event-based API for processing XML documents.
 Unlike StAX, it uses the term _token_ instead of _event_, which better reflects the JSON structure.